 - Breast pump (if using one)

-The million-dollar question – what luggage should you take with you?
+The million-dollar question – what luggage should you take when travelling with a baby?
 It really is a personal choice as to how much you are comfortable carrying.

 “Our best tip is to travel as light as possible as it will make the entire process easier.”